Jorge Miguel Ribeiro Pereira

 Full details on my publication record can be found in (Google Scholar | ResearchGate)

--- Explore the role of intrinsic population characteristics on individuals' at-sea distribution
+-- Explore the role of intrinsic population characteristics on individuals' distribution

 Pereira JM, et al (2024).
 Boldness predicts foraging behaviour, habitat use and chick growth in a central place marine predator.
 Oecologia

 Pereira JM, et al (2022).
-Foraging costs drive within-colony spatial segregation in shearwaters from two contrasting environments in the North Atlantic Ocean planning.
+Foraging costs drive within-colony spatial segregation in shearwaters from two contrasting environments in the North Atlantic Ocean.
 Oecologia

 Krüger L, Pereira JM, et al (2019).
 Personality influences foraging of a seabird under contrasting environmental conditions.
 Journal of Experimental Marine Biology and Ecology